-Enacted in 2005 (Public Act 05-228), the Community Investment Act established what has become Connecticut’s primary source of dedicated funding to conserve open space, protect farmland, preserve historic properties and supplement affordable housing programs.
+Enacted in 2005 (Public Act 05-228), the Community Investment Act established what has become Connecticut's primary source of dedicated funding to conserve open space, protect farmland, maintain historic properties and supplement affordable housing projects.
 Each sector represents a critical component of our statewide quality of life and economy.

 In 2015, the legislature passed a measure to divert fifty percent of recording fee revenue from reaching the CIA accounts, an action that, per formula, resulted in a seventy percent cut in funding in the four core program areas.

 In 2016, the final budget agreement swept unallocated funds from the CIA accounts to remedy general revenue shortfalls.
 Agencies were forced to work with reduced fund balances that restricted the timing and volume of program activity, resulting in a growing list of unfunded needs and projects across the state.

 In 2017, although full funding was restored July 1st, the CIA account once again suffered a $5 million cut in each year of the biennium as part of deficit mitigation adjustments at the end of the special session.